 - Are you looking for a new job?
 Can you get recommendations from your current employer?
 Is there a way to leave without burning bridges?

-In the first few weeks of leaving it’s absolutely essential that you layout healthy habits and routines.
-I know that World of Warcraft and Full House reruns are extremely appealing, but to say it’s a slippery slope is an understatement.
+In the first few weeks of leaving, it’s absolutely essential that you lay out healthy habits and routines.
+I know that World of Warcraft and re-watching The Bear are extremely appealing, but to say it’s a slippery slope is an understatement.

 Here are some things to consider regarding your post-corporate life that you should have nailed down before you quit: